 Plugging for hydro-energy is about the only sensible thing the Morrison Government has done.
 It has let us down on industry and work conditions, on nation-building, on quarantine, on vaccine for Covid 19, on repatriation of Australians during the pandemic, on care of the aged and disabled, on care of our Armed Forces’ veterans, and particularly on care of our disadvantaged Australian Aborigines.

 It is also being damned foolish in its attitude to China.
 The Australian Federal Government should give incentives to mining companies, entrepreneurs and farmers to trade with other nations than China, and incentives to build up Australian secondary industry rather than having us depend largely on China for manufactured goods.
 Then we would have no cause to get into a ‘cold war’ with China.
-China is probably laughing up its sleeve at our stupidity in selling all our iron ore to it, when we could be using large amount so fit for our own infrastructure and industry.
+China is probably laughing up its sleeve at our stupidity in selling all our iron ore to it, when we could be using large amounts so fit for our own infrastructure and industry.

 We also need to develop our own shale oil deposits.